 To set up an appointment, or if you have further questions about this procedure, please give us a call or stop by our clinic today.

 Soft Tissue Surgery

-At our Red Deer veterinary hospital, we offer many different types of soft tissue surgeries.
+At Cedarwood Veterinary Hospital, we offer many different types of soft tissue surgeries.
 These types of surgeries are not associated with an animal’s bones.
-These types of surgeries can provide a number of benefits for pets.

 Please contact us if you’d like to discuss how soft tissue surgery might be able to help your pet.

 At Cedarwood Veterinary Hospital in Red Deer, we offer many types of orthopaedic (bone) surgeries.
-To ensure our patients receive the best possible outcome from our surgical services, we have a board-certified surgeon on staff, Dr. Keys, to perform very complex surgeries.
-Dr. Hubbard also has extensive experience with orthopaedic surgeries.
+To ensure our patients receive the best possible outcome from our surgical services, we have a board-certified surgeon on staff, Dr. Graham Keys, to perform very complex surgeries.

 The most common type of orthopaedic problem that we deal with at our clinic is leg fractures, usually as a result of a mishap with an automobile.
 These types of injuries can be treated in a number of ways depending on the type and location of the fracture.
-For certain types of fractures, we can apply a cast; however, many fractures do require surgical intervention.
+Dr. Keys is very skilled and experienced in treating fractures and can recommend the best options for your injured pet.